peiwal11/tcpcopy_implement/README.md

 ![weird](images/weird.png)
 _The above image shows packets captured on the online server network interface._
 - On the target server, packets captured indicate that it can no longer establish a standard three-way handshake with the client.
 - On the assistant server, the sequence numbers do not start from 1, which differs from previous observations when these servers were separated.

-Overall, tcpcopy and intercept can still perform traffic copying after being containerized, but from our observations maybe target server and assistant server should not use bridge network mode.
-Below are several important considerations must be addressed to ensure correct functionality.
+Overall, tcpcopy and intercept can still perform traffic copying after being containerized, but from our observations, maybe the target server and assistant server should not use bridge network mode.
+Below are several important considerations that must be addressed to ensure correct functionality.

 #### Set Net Mode to Host:
 - Reason: If the network mode is not set to host, there could be issues with IP mapping, preventing tcpcopy and intercept from correctly capturing and handling traffic.